rbuchberger/jekyll_picture_tag/readme.md

 **Easy responsive images for Jekyll.**

+It's easy to throw an image on a webpage and call it a day.
+Doing justice to your users by serving it efficiently on all screen sizes is tedious and tricky.
+Tedious, tricky things should be automated; Jekyll Picture Tag makes the latter nearly as simple as the former.

-Jekyll Picture Tag is a liquid tag that adds responsive images to your [Jekyll](http://jekyllrb.com) static site.
-It generates a few different output formats, along with their accompanying attributes and associated images.
+It's a liquid tag that adds responsive images to your [Jekyll](http://jekyllrb.com) static site.
 Jekyll Picture Tag automatically creates resized, reformatted source images, is fully configurable, implements sensible defaults, and covers all use cases — including art direction and resolution switching — with a little YAML configuration and a simple template tag.
 It can be configured to work with lazy loading libraries (and others) such as [lazyload](https://github.com/verlok/lazyload).
-New markup formats are a breeze to add, if it doesn't do what you need!
+It can generate a few different markup formats, and new ones are a breeze to add!

 ## Why use Jekyll Picture Tag?

 **Performance:** The fastest sites are static sites.
 If we're not using responsive images we're throwing those performance gains away by serving kilobytes of pixels a user will never see.

-Browsers start downloading images before they've parsed your CSS, or fired up your javascript.
-This means that, at least for images above the fold, you can't do it with javascript without hurting render time.
+Image downloading starts before the browser has parsed your CSS and JavaScript (lazy-loading aside); this gets them on the page *fast*, but it leads to some ridiculously verbose markup.

+**Developer Sanity**

-**Convenience:** Ultimately, to serve responsive images correctly, we must:
+Ultimately, to serve responsive images correctly, we must:

 -   Generate, name, and organize the required images (formats \* resolutions, for each source image)
 -   Inform the browser about the image itself-- format, size, URI, and the screen sizes where it